 Luckily, there are ways to attract butterflies to your yard and provide a butterfly-friendly environment.
 Options range from growing their favorite flowers, putting out fruit, or even adding a butterfly house.
 Just remember when planting flowers to avoid using pesticides or herbicides as they can kill pollinators and also enter the food chain.

 So, if you want to see more of these colorful little visitors, here are 7 ways to attract butterflies to your yard, and keep them coming back.
+Plus, here are 7 best plants to grow in clay soil.

 1. Plant nectar flowers